High-Level Dialogue: Can Sofia Secure a Visa Waiver Deal with Washington?

 High-Level Dialogue: Can Sofia Secure a Visa Waiver Deal with Washington?-1

-This diplomatic push coincides with a deepening of defense cooperation between the two nations.
-Currently, as a NATO ally, Bulgaria facilitates the transit and refueling of American military aircraft in Sofia.
-It is evident that Sofia aims to leverage these expanded strategic commitments into tangible economic and social benefits for its people.
+This diplomatic push is closely tied to the deepening defense cooperation between the two nations.
+As a committed NATO member, Bulgaria currently facilitates the transit and refueling of American military aircraft at Sofia’s international airport.
+It is increasingly evident that Sofia intends to translate these expanded allied commitments into tangible economic and humanitarian advantages for its population.
+The strategic partnership has become a cornerstone of Bulgaria's foreign policy, providing a foundation for more complex bilateral negotiations and mutual security interests.

 High-Level Dialogue: Can Sofia Secure a Visa Waiver Deal with Washington?-2